 The History curriculum in year 7 introduces students to a range of historical societies chronologically and geographically.
-After an initial module on History skills, year 7 begin a brief study of what Britain was like: politically, socially, and economically, before the year 1066.
-Through this, students will develop on their understanding of change and continuity.
-Year 7 will then begin a depth study on the Norman invasion of England and then move onto looking at medieval societies.
-In the summer term, students will explore how people can be affected through studying the interactions between Native Americans and European settlers.
-Throughout the year, we explore how history can be interpreted and the various skills and techniques historians can use to learn about the past.
+After an initial module on History skills, Year 7 will then begin a depth study on the Norman invasion of England focussing on William of Normandy's initial conquest of Anglo-Saxon England.
+Secondly, Year 7 students will complete a thematic study of Medieval England ,examining the challenges to the power of Kings during a 500-year period.
+In the summer term, students will examine a more modern century of change in w World Study focussing on America in the 19th century.
+Throughout the year, we explore how history can be interpreted in different ways and the various skills and techniques historians can use to learn about the past.
 Year 7 students will build upon cross-curricular skills developed in KS2 and combine these with the new historical skills of source interpretation, explanation, and significance.
-The aim will be to introduce students to history as its own subject, develop students' ability to make links and to nurture skills that will support students through their time in KS3.
+The aim will be to introduce students to History as its own subject, develop students' ability to make links and to nurture skills that will support students through their time in KS3.